 - Monitoring of the budget outturn.

 The Budgetary Framework Law also assigns the CFP a decisive role in the recognition of a significant deviation from the medium-term objective and in the deviation correction mechanism, in line with the assessing of compliance with the fiscal rules and pursuant to the Community legislation.
-The CFP is also charged with appraising the macroeconomic scenario underlying the budgetary programming documents.
+The CFP is also responsible for appraising the macroeconomic scenario underlying the budgetary programming documents.

-The publication of documents is the main instrument used by the CFP to fulfil its mission.
-The CFP is required to produce publications on:
+The publication of documents is the main instrument used by the CFP to fulfil its mission and is required to produce publications on:

 - The Stability Program and other procedures within the European regulatory framework of the Stability and Growth Pact;

-- The Multiyear Budgetary Programming Framework (which will be replaced by the Multiyear Public Expenditure Framework as from 1 April 2020);
+- The Multi-annual Budgetary Programming Framework (which will be replaced by the Multi-annual Public Expenditure Framework as from 1 April 2020);

 - The Draft State Budget.

 The CFP shall also analyse the sustainability of public accounts and other matters it deems relevant, including an assessment of the previous year budget outturn.
-All publications produced by the CFP shall be sent to the President of the Republic, Parliament, the Government, the Court of Auditors and the Bank of Portugal.
-All publications are made available on the CFP’s website.
+All publications produced shall be sent to the President of the Republic, Parliament, the Government, the Court of Auditors and the Bank of Portugal.
+All publications are made available on the Council's website.

 Independence is one of the core features of the CFP when performing the functions assigned it by law and its statutes.
-The CFP cannot request nor receive instructions from Parliament, the Government or any other public or private entity.
+Due to that fact, it cannot request nor receive instructions from Parliament, the Government or any other public or private entity.
 Its financial independence is guaranteed through the State Budget.